Jezidmar/HumanActionRecognition/README.md

 I used first 6 instances of action for training and 2 instances for testing purpose.
 There is no validation set used.
 Only 194 video clips are being used out of 500+ available.
 With MultiThreading one should be able to overcome the computational challenges.

+During preprocessing phase, use parametrization.m file in Preprocessing folder.